onadj/PythonAPI/README.md

  # Etsy Order Management Solution
  # Etsy Order Management Solution is a comprehensive platform designed to simplify and improve Etsy business operations.
 Developed using HTML, JavaScript, Python, API endpoints, and Flask, this solution focuses on efficiency, precision, and user-friendly functionality.
-It enables Etsy sellers to easily manage their orders with ease.
+It enables Etsy sellers to easily manage their orders.

 Key Features:
 1. Enhanced Security with Etsy Open API v3